lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 In the back of my head I already knew I had to take counter-measures to prevent falling back in the same trap, and letting my mind go on the loose again.

-So, first task, I started with disposing old harddisks, floppy's, zipdrives, network cables, a Pentium Pro desktop, even an old SPARCstation.
-All the awesome stuff you usually gather when working years in IT.
+So, first task, I started with disposing old hard-disks, floppy's, zipdrives, network cables, a Pentium Pro desktop, even an old SPARCstation.
+All that awesome stuff you usually gather when working years in IT.
 Sometimes it was a painful activity because you feel bonded with objects that link to good memories from the past.

 Anyways, this was a big step in de-cluttering my life and it has made some huge positive improvements on my productivity and what I call my hyper-focus.